 A nutrient profile means that it meets standards on paper, which does not guarantee that the food has been given to live animals.

-Also, keep in mind when doing research that more-established pet food companies are typically the ones investing in third party research.
-They often consult with experts and work hard to ensure proper nutritional balance in their food, companies will even cater for sensitive stomach cat food.
+Also, keep in mind when doing research that more established pet food companies are typically the ones investing in third-party research.
+They often consult with experts and work hard to ensure proper nutritional balance in their food.

 You won’t have to dig deep or investigate to get the information that you need because they will be upfront with what they are offering in their products.